 This property of facing the sun is mostly observed in young flowerheads and generally stops once the flower starts to bloom (mature sunflowers generally face east).
 The fascinating phenomenon of flowers following the sun across the sky is called heliotropism.

-Just like humans, plants also have internal biological clocks, which is referred to as a circadian rhythm.
-The circadian rhythm of a human being creates several physiological and chemical changes in the body.
-Similarly, the circadian rhythm of a plant allows it to respond to changes in roughly 24-hour cycles.
+Like humans, plants also have internal biological clocks, the so-called circadian rhythms.
+The circadian rhythm of a person produces several physiological and chemical changes in the body.
+Similarly, a plant’s circadian rhythm makes it possible to react to changes in approximately 24-hour cycles.

 How do sunflowers face the sun?

-Before the break of dawn, a young sunflower faces East—towards the direction of the sunrise.
-As the sun moves from east to west, the flower turns westward as well.
-When the sun sets, the flower reverts to its original position, facing east, to begin the cycle again the next day.
+Before sunrise, a young sunflower looks east – towards sunrise.
+As the sun moves from east to west, the flower also turns west.
+As the sun sets, the flower returns to its original position to the east to begin the cycle the next day.

-According to an article published in the journal Science in 2016, researchers believe that sunflowers demonstrate this type of heliotropism due to their stems elongating at different rates at different times of day.
+According to an article published in the journal Science in 2016, researchers believe that sunflowers exhibit this type of heliotropism because their stems lengthen differently at different times of the day.

-This is what researchers observed during their study: when the sun starts moving from east to west in the sky, the east side of the stem of a sunflower plant grows MORE rapidly than the west side.
-Due to this unequal growth on either side, the flower tends to bend in the direction of the sun.
+This is what researchers observed during their study: when the sun begins to move from east to west in the sky, the east side of the stem of a sunflower plant grows faster than the west side.
+Due to this uneven growth on both sides, the flower tends to lean toward the sun.

-Similarly, when the sun finally sets, the growth on the west side of the stem is greater than growth on the east.
-As a result of this, the stem bends east, that is, in the direction where the sun would rise again the next morning.
+Similarly, when the sun finally sets, the growth on the west side of the stem is greater than the growth on the east side.

-To make things even more interesting, researchers also tied the stem of the plant to a solid support so that they couldn’t move according to the sun’s position.
+To make things even more interesting, researchers also tied the plant’s stem to a solid support so that they couldn’t move according to the sun’s position.
 In some cases, they turned the sunflower plants away from the sun.
-As a result, researchers observed that those plants had reduced biomass and less leaf area than the plants that were left undisturbed.
+As a result, researchers observed that those plants had reduced biomass and less leaf area than those left undisturbed.

 Sunflower plants’ response to light was also tested under artificial lighting conditions.
 According to the article published in Science, it was noted that the plants “could reliably track the movement and return at night when the artificial day was close to a 24-hour cycle, but not when it was closer to 30 hours.”

-The stem of a sunflower plant experiences unequal growth at either side because of AUXINS—plant hormones that stimulate growth.
+The stem of a sunflower plant experiences unequal growth on either side because of Auxins—plant hormones that stimulate growth.

 A mature sunflower DOESN’T track the sun

-However, as a sunflower plant matures, it behaves differently.
-According to the co-author of the study published in Science.
+However, as a sunflower plant matures, it behaves differently, according to the study’s co-author published in Science.
 “As the overall growth of the plant slows down gradually, the circadian rhythm ensures that the plant reacts more strongly to sunlight early in the morning than the afternoon or evening.
 This is why a mature sunflower doesn’t move with the sun throughout the day; rather, it just faces east.”

-Well, now we know how the sunflowers follow the Sun, but now it’s time to find out the reason behind this peculiar behavior.
+Well, now we know how the sunflowers follow the Sun, but now it’s time to find out the reason behind this peculiar behaviour.

-It is mainly young flowerheads that exhibit this property of heliotropism.
-This is because younger flowers have green “bracts”, which basically look like a mane; the plant also has leaves just below the flower that face the Sun.
+It is mainly young flower heads that exhibit this characteristic of heliotropism because younger flowers have green “bracts” that basically look like a mane; the plant also has leaves just below the flower that face the sun.

 Each sunflower plant has only one flower on its stem.
-Therefore, during pollination, it is essential that the plant’s only means of reproducing gets noticed by pollinators (mainly insects).
-Continuously, facing towards east also helps the flowers to heat up quickly.
+Therefore, during pollination, the plant’s only means of reproducing must get noticed by pollinators (mainly insects).
+Continuously facing towards the east also helps the flowers to heat up quickly.

-This gives them an advantage in pollination as warm flowers attract insects.
-Therefore, it’s in the plant’s best interest that the flower always faces the Sun, so it is always highly visible to these important pollinators.
+This gives them an advantage in pollination, as warm flowers attract insects.
+Therefore, in the plant’s interest, the flower always faces the sun and is therefore always clearly visible to these important pollinators.

 When researchers compared mature flowers facing east with flowers that they had turned to face west, they made a remarkable observation.
-East-facing blooms attracted five times as many pollinating insects than west-facing ones.
+East-facing blooms attracted five times as many pollinating insects as west-facing ones.

-Although it would be amusing if suntanning was what these beautiful flowers were after, but the prospect of photosynthesis and getting noticed by pollinators makes a bit more sense.
+While it would be amusing if these beautiful flowers required suntan, the prospect of photosynthesis and pollinator perception makes a little more sense.